 How It Works

 The idea would be to build a tandem vehicle resembling existing all terrain vehicles.
 This contraption would be equipped with large, empty plastic wheels measuring approximately the height of motorcycle tires and the width of ATV tires.
 The ‘cargo wheels’ could be covered by a strap or rubber band to optimize traction, or made with built-in sprocket-style teeth.

 Two people would sit in the center and pedal.
 A heavy-duty gear box would allow three speeds (Sloth, Turtle, Donkey).
 An electric motor would assist the riders in getting the Wativi into motion and help pull a series of ‘rollers’ joined together by wooden or metal rods mounted on pivots so that the vehicle could take curves.
 The number of pulled ‘rollers’ would depend on many factors.

 Wativi’s could be provided free of charge to African villages already using the Hippo Roller.
 Funding of each unit could be done with specific sponsors.
 For instance, in exchange for an hour’s worth of workout, employees from multinationals could be credited with helping to buy a Wativi for a specific village in Africa.
 In other words, each time the employee worked out, the company would set aside $5 aside towards the purchase of a Wativi for that village.
 This would be a win-win solution to improve the health and welfare of the company’s employees and the villagers at the same time.

-I would like to thank Adolfo Esquivel for the great renderings of the Wativi concept.
+The Wativi concept was imagined in August 2016 by Charles Bombardier and designed by Adolfo Esquivel.
 Adolfo earned an Industrial Design degree from Colombia and completed a postgraduate study on Events Design at the UQAM of Montreal.
 He currently works as a freelance industrial designer in Montreal.
 Adolfo also created the design of the Libelule Submarine-ATV and the Motowalk people mover.